 What helps this successful actor deal with attention deficit?
-Pursuing her passion, believing in herself, and asking for help when she needs it.
+Pursuing their passion, believing in themselves, and asking for help when they need it.

 I was a tomboy who played football with the boys, but made up stories about figurines at home.
 I thought everyone was my friend.
 Yet when I look back, I didn’t fit in anywhere.

 I was diagnosed with ADHD in kindergarten.
 Following instructions was complicated for me – and boring.
 I loved to read because it let me slip into another world.
 But as I got older, I was frustrated that I couldn’t do what the teachers wanted me to do.
 I started to feel stupid.

 My life changed at 10, when my mom and a nutritionist figured out that I was gluten-intolerant.
 Gluten made me anxious and moody.
 Without it, I felt much better, but it was hard to give up donuts and challah at such a young age.

 School didn’t get any easier, but, on the softball field and on the stage, I started to find success for the first time.
 At 18, I moved to Los Angeles, where I finally felt like I belonged.

 I’m still learning to manage my ADHD.
 Three things help me do that: 1) doing what I love; 2) asking for and accepting help; 3) learning to believe in myself, thanks to my supportive family.
 What could you achieve if you believed in yourself?